ryandeussing/jimhopper/_child-abuse/overview.md

 I do need to use some words, of course.
 These days many people use 'child abuse,' 'sexual abuse,' 'physical abuse' and 'emotional abuse' to label and make sense of such experiences.
 To these I've added 'unwanted or abusive childhood sexual experiences' and phrases like 'harmful childhood experiences.'

 When it comes to fitting things on website menus, and some page titles, I'm stuck with 'abuse' because the alternatives are simply too long.
-But on the pages themselves I try to avoid the word 'abuse,' because I know it doesn't feel right to some people.
+But on the pages themselves I try to avoid the word 'abuse,' especially as a one-word label, because I know it doesn't feel right to some people.

 Finally, I almost never use the words 'victim' or 'survivor,' because I know from years of experience that many people do not see themselves that way and don't want others putting that label on them (even implicitly, by using it to describe others who've had similar experiences).